 West Bengal offers a remarkable range of destinations & experiences within a single Indian state.
-With its unique position, stretching all the way from the Himalayas to the seas, West Bengal has always been a traveller’s delight – as there are fantastic trips set around the misty and romantic hill stations of Kalimpong and Mirik.
-From a diverse wildlife to verdant tea gardens of the Dooars, historical monuments & temples of Murshidabad and Bishnupur, Kolkata is truly the ‘City of Joy’.
+With its unique position of stretching all the way from the Himalayas to the seas, West Bengal has always been a traveller’s delight – as there are fantastic trips set around the misty and romantic hill stations of Kalimpong and Mirik to the diverse wildlife and verdant tea gardens of the Dooars, historical monuments & temples of Murshidabad and Bishnupur and more.

-The capital city of West Bengal is the principal commercial, cultural, and educational centre of East India, and the experience is multiplied manifold with its colonial grandeur and natural attractions.
-Howard Johnson Kolkata By Wyndham highly recommends 8 destinations in Kolkata that are a must-see for anyone visiting the city.
-Your visit to the “cultural capital of India” will be incomplete without a visit to Eden Gardens, Victoria Memorial, Belur Math, Dakshineswar Kali Temple, Prince of Ghat Ferry Ride, Birla Planetarium, Indian Museum, St. Paul’s Cathedral Church & Spencer Mall.
+Closer home in Kolkata, the capital city of West Bengal, which is the principal commercial, cultural, and educational centre of East India, the experience is multiplied manifold with its colonial grandeur and natural attractions.
+Howard Johnson Kolkata highly recommend eight destinations in Kolkata that are a must-see for anyone visiting the city.
+Your visit to the “cultural capital of India” will be incomplete without a visit to Eden Gardens, Victoria Memorial, Belur Math, Dakhineshwar Temple, Prince of Ghat Ferry Ride, Birla Planetarium, Indian Museum, St. Paul’s Cathedral Church & Spencer Mall.

 Places to Visit in Kolkata